Tagir Ulanbekov Bio

-Tagir Radzhabovich Ulanbekov is a Russian professional mixed martial artist competing in the Flyweight division of the Ultimate Fighting Championship (UFC).
-He is a former Fight Nights Global Flyweight Champion and a one-time world champion in combat sambo.
-As of November 25, 2025, Ulanbekov is ranked #12 in the UFC flyweight rankings.
+Tagir Radzhabovich Ulanbekov is a Russian professional mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+He is the former Fight Nights Global Flyweight Champion and a former Gorilla Fighting Championship (now Eagle FC) Flyweight Champion.
+Ulanbekov is also a one-time world champion, a one-time Eurasian champion, and a one-time European cup winner in combat sambo for his team, SC Bazarganova.
+With a professional record of 17 wins and 3 losses, he is currently ranked inside the UFC flyweight top fifteen.

 Early Life and Background